BECOMING A SUPPLIER

 - Expressing interest in work packages

 - Pre-qualifying with Shell

-Throughout the year our Contracts and Procurement teams are involved in information sessions designed to bring companies and suppliers together.
+- Visit a supplier information session.
+Throughout the year our Contracts and Procurement teams are involved in information sessions that bring companies and suppliers together.
 These are often facilitated by business networks in our operating regions.
 For QGC, these include regional chambers of commerce, Toowoomba Surat Basin Enterprise (TSBE), Gladstone Area Promotion and Development Ltd (GAPDL) and Gladstone Engineering Alliance (GEA).
 At Prelude, this includes the Broome Chamber of Commerce.

-Shell and our major contractors support these events and make representatives available to discuss our categories of goods and services, upcoming work packages or tenders and registration on our database.
+Shell and our major contractors support these events and make representatives available to discuss our procurement categories and upcoming work packages or tenders.

-Local chambers of commerce and business organisations create another potential source of referral for our team.
+- Join a network.
+Local chambers of commerce and business organisations create another potential source of referral to our team.
 When planning contract strategies, we seek advice on businesses within the community or region which are members of these networks and have the capability and experience to meet our needs.

 Work packages and tenders are also promoted through some of these networks where appropriate.

 We support community-based and regional business networks as a source of advice and education for local businesses when developing their capability and competitiveness.

 Shell is also a member of Supply Nation and uses government business directories to proactively identify capable Indigenous businesses that may be able to participate in our supply chain.

 More in Supplying to Shell Australia